Do you dream of me in the next life?

 …Joseph felt the painful sensation of a knife piercing his back as the world fell from his vision.

 Kalah gasped with a face of horror at the sight of her best friend bleeding out before her.
 “Joseph!
 J-J-Joseph!
 No, no, no, no, no!
 This can’t be happening!
 Somebody!
 Anybody!
 Help me please!!!”

-As Kalah rushes to Joseph’s aid, the world decides to cry with her as it starts to rain.
+As Kalah rushed to Joseph’s aid, the world decided to cry with her as it starts to rain.